tud03125/DoTT_Bioinformatics/README.md

    ```--consensus_threshold``` is the fraction (default is 0.5) required for a gene to be considered consensus.

+**--unsupervised_ml**
+Enable the unsupervised ML analysis module, which uses the DESeq2 results along with the provided conditions to assess replicate consistency and perform enrichment comparisons.

 **--supervised_ml**
 Enable supervised ML analysis (which compares DESeq2 results to simulation ground truth and trains an ML classifier).